shantanudeshp/personal-site/_posts/2025-09-20-building-ai-agents.md

 I'm bullish on the potential of these systems to take over many similar tasks.
 For customer support specifically, the combination of availability, patience, and deep knowledge access is compelling.

 I look forward to channeling my inner Neo in the future and taming all the agents :)

----

-*Reflecting on my summer building production multi-agent systems at QuinStreet.*